Rights to Cancel Your Federal Student Loan

 The first step to apply is to notify Nelnet (a company hired by the Department of Education), by calling 888-303-7818 (8 a.m. to 8 p.m.
 EST, 7 days a week), e-mailing DisabilityInformation@Nelnet.net, or applying at www.disabilitydischarge.com.
 You can designate a representative to apply on your behalf, but you first must fill out the representative designation form available at www.disabilitydischarge.com.
 Additional details about applying are available there as well.

 Death Discharge.
-Your estate will not have to pay back your student loans.
+Your family or estate will not have to pay back your student loans if you die.
 Your estate should submit an original or certified copy of the death certificate to the loan holder.
 The death of both parents with a PLUS Loan (assuming both took out the loan) is also grounds for the “death discharge,” but not the death of only one of two obligated parents.
 A parent can also apply for discharge of a PLUS Loan if the student for whom the parent received the loan dies.

 Other Grounds for Loan Cancellation or Forgiveness.
 The Public Service Loan Forgiveness program allows Direct Loan borrowers employed in certain occupations to discharge any remaining loans after making 120 qualifying payments (the equivalent of ten years of payments).
+Borrowers must be in specific repayment plans for their payments to qualify them for forgiveness in this program.
 Certain teachers who have taught for five consecutive years are also eligible for at least partial loan forgiveness.
 Perkins Loans also may be partially or completely cancelled for borrowers who work in certain fields.
 Be sure to review the details about all of these programs at https://studentaid.ed.gov.

 Bankruptcy.
 It is very difficult, but not impossible, to discharge a student loan in bankruptcy.
 You must prove that repaying the loan would cause an “undue hardship” for you and your dependents.
 Courts generally interpret this to mean that you must have serious financial problems which are likely to persist for reasons beyond your control.
 It is usually better to ask the bankruptcy court to make this determination at the time of the bankruptcy filing, but if you fail to do so, the bankruptcy court can make that determination later when collection attempts on the student loan are renewed.